kopurando/virga.app-youtube-dl-GUI-for-OS-X/README.md

 - Write log file on errors (and open it on notification click)

 It is my first experience with Applescript, and I think, it gave me significant brain damage already.
-It would be a good idea to re-write whole app in Python, to make it cross-platform and more feature-rich.
+It would be a good idea to re-write the app in Python, make it cross-platform and more feature-rich.
 Maybe next year... :)

 ##Credits
 This GUI was inspired by Efty Edge's workflow for Alfred app, but none of his code was used in the end.
 Original thread: http://www.alfredforum.com/topic/1933-youtube-downloader-based-on-youtube-dl/

-This software uses code of [FFmpeg](http://ffmpeg.org) licensed under the [LGPLv2.1](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html)
+This software uses code of [FFmpeg](http://ffmpeg.org) licensed under the [LGPLv2.1](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html), and [rtmpdump](https://rtmpdump.mplayerhq.hu/)

 Thanks to Vitor Galvao for browser detection routine
 https://gist.github.com/vitorgalvao/5392178